 1. Skin-to-skin contact:

 Your baby might get infected by direct skin-to-skin contact with a person infected with ringworm.
-It can occur when your baby holds the hands of an infected person, who has touched or scratched his rash.
+It can occur when your baby holds the hands of an infected person who has touched or scratched their rash.

 2. Broken skin: